jack-genshin/Airliner-detector/README.md

 # Airliner Detector

 People might wonder the type of airplane they are about to board at the airport, particularly if it is a Boeing or Airbus aircraft.
-My project is able to classify 4 of the most popular airliners in service today, the Airbus A320 and A350 and the Boeing 737 and 787.
-People interested in aviation can also use this project to identify planes they took pictures of in flight.
+This programme is capable of classifying the 4 most popular airliners in service today, the Airbus A320 and A350 and the Boeing 737 and 787.
+This programme is designed for the ones who prefers to specialize in the course/workplace/discussion of aviation.
+This programme might also meet your needs if you are just a humble aircraft lover!

 the image below shows the result of the classifier on a Condor A320.
 The model correctly assigns the aircraft to the a320 label with 53% confidence.